How to Pick the Best NYC Airport

 Pros and Cons of Stewart International Airport (SWF)

-Make sure to check the train schedules so you know how long it will take for you to get to the arrivals at Stewart Airport in time.
+The “con:” If you are flying out of SWF and you have been staying in NYC, watch out: getting there could take longer than you expect.
+Make sure to check the train schedules so you know how long it will take for you to get to Stewart Airport.
 Also, consider that weekend and holiday schedules are different from weekdays, for northbound Metro North trains.

-Using Google Maps, you can set your arrive-by / depart-by settings, and it should do a good job of updating the holiday (comparable to weekend) schedules.
+My tip: Using Google Maps, you can set your arrive-by / depart-by settings, and it _should do a good job of updating the holiday (comparable to weekend) schedules._

 You may also like